KnowageLabs/Knowage-Documentation/chapter_4/resource_manager.rst

     Resource Manager from menu.

-By default, the system shows files starting by the root directory:
+By default, the system shows the files starting from the root directory:

 .. figure:: media/resource_mng_2.png